Birgu Clock Tower: History

-The Birgu Clock Tower is believed to have been built in the medieval period.
-It was built as a watchtower, and it had views of the Grand Harbour and the surrounding countryside.
+The Birgu Clock Tower is believed to have been built in the medieval period as a watchtower, and had views of the Grand Harbour and the surrounding countryside.
 An alarm bell was installed in the tower in 1504.

 Following the arrival of the Order of St. John in Malta, their coat of arms and the date 1549 were inscribed on the façade.
 According to some sources, the tower was rebuilt at this point.

 According to Francisco Balbi di Correggio, Grand Master Jean Parisot de Valette used the tower for surveillance during the Great Siege of Malta in 1565.
 Following the transfer of the capital city from Birgu to Valletta, in 1572 the Order sold part of the tower to a family from Għaxaq, who used it as a private residence.

 The upper parts of the tower remained public property.
 A clock was placed on the tower's top floor in 1629 that was built to the designs of Antonio Garsin, during the magistracy of Antoine de Paule, and this was commemorated by a Latin inscription on the tower which read;

 In 1921, a marble tablet commemorating Malta's new constitution was affixed to the tower.
 The tower was included on the Antiquities List of 1925.